Dis Pater: Worship

-In 249 BC and 207 BC, the Roman Senate under senator Lucius Catellius ordained special festivals to appease Dīs Pater and Proserpina.
+In 249 BC and 207 BC, the Roman Senate under senator Lucius Catellius ordained special festivals to appease Dis Pater and Proserpina.
 Every hundred years, a festival was celebrated in his name.
-According to legend, a round marble altar, Altar of Dīs Pater and Proserpina (Ara Ditis Patris et Proserpinae), was miraculously discovered by the servants of a Sabine called Valesius, the ancestor of the first consul.
+According to legend, a round marble altar, Altar of Dis Pater and Proserpina (Ara Ditis Patris et Proserpinae), was miraculously discovered by the servants of a Sabine called Valesius, the ancestor of the first consul.
 The servants were digging in the Tarentum on the edge of the Campus Martius to lay foundations following instructions given to Valesius's children in dreams, when they found the altar 20 ft underground.
 Valesius reburied the altar after three days of games.
 Sacrifices were offered to this altar during the Ludi Saeculares or Ludi Tarentini.
 It may have been uncovered for each occasion of the games, to be reburied afterwards, a clearly chthonic tradition of worship.
 It was rediscovered in 1886–1887 beneath the Corso Vittorio Emanuele in Rome.